paradicms/paradicms.github.io/docs/reference/markdown-format.md

 #### Interpreting the JSON as JSON-LD

-Each class directory is associated with a class in the [Paradicms data model](/docs/reference/ontology), and each class has an associated [JSON-LD context](https://www.w3.org/TR/json-ld11/#the-context).
+Each class directory is associated with a class in the [Paradicms ontology](/docs/reference/ontology), and each class has an associated [JSON-LD context](https://www.w3.org/TR/json-ld11/#the-context).
 Paradicms adds this context to the converted JSON (as a `@context` key) before interpreting the latter as JSON-LD.
 The JSON-LD context maps keys in the JSON object, such as `creator`, to RDF predicate IRIs, in this case `http://purl.org/dc/terms/creator`.

 The result of this interpretation is a small RDF graph per Markdown file: